jmfranck/acert.github.io/VirtualBox/checkin.md

 - Did you download and unpack both VMs?
     - Were you able to open Matlab in the Windows VM?
     - Were you able to open Matlab in the CentOS Linux VM?
+- Can you hook up to the guest wireless, and then and access the internet from within your VMs?

 ### Optional, but highly recommended